AMReX-Astro/Castro/sphinx_docs/source/gravity.rst

    We then average the density onto a 1D radial array.
 We note that there is a mapping from the Cartesian cells to the radial array and back; unlike the 1D case this requires interpolation.
 We use quadratic interpolation with limiting so that the interpolation does not create new maxima or minima.

    The default resolution of the radial arrays at a level is the grid cell spacing at that level, i.e., :math:`\Delta r = \Delta x`.
-O For increased accuracy, one can define gravity.drdxfac as a number greater than :math:`1` (:math:`2` or :math:`4` are recommended) and the spacing of the radial array will then satisfy :math:`\Delta x / \Delta r =` drdxfac.
+O For increased accuracy, one can define gravity.drdxfac as a number greater than :math:`1` (:math:`2` or :math:`4` are recommended) and the spacing of the radial array will then satisfy :math:`\Delta x /
+   \Delta r =` drdxfac.
 Individual Cartesian grid cells are subdivided by drdxfac in each coordinate direction for the purposing of averaging the density, and the integration that creates :math:`g` is done at the finer resolution of the new :math:`\Delta r`.

-   Note that the center of the star is defined in the subroutine PROBINIT and the radius is computed as the distance from that center.
+   Note that the center of the star is defined in the subroutine ``probinit`` and the radius is computed as the distance from that center.

    .. raw:: latex